iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/kfserving/tutorial.md

     For your application, replace the mocked metric used in this tutorial with any custom metric you wish to optimize in the A/B test.
 Documentation on defining custom metrics is [here](../../../../metrics/custom/).

 ## 5. Launch experiment
 Iter8 defines a custom K8s resource called *Experiment* that automates a variety of release engineering and experimentation strategies for K8s applications and ML models.
-Launch the A/B testing & progressive deployment experiment as follows.
+Launch the A/B testing & progressive rollout experiment as follows.

 ```shell
 kubectl apply -f $ITER8/samples/kfserving/quickstart/experiment.yaml